AngleProtocol/merkl-docs/general-information/supported-protocols-and-types-of-campaign/README.md

 ---
-description: List of the supported protocols by Merkl
+description: Protocols supported by Merkl
 ---

 # Supported Protocols and Types of Campaign

 Merkl is designed to be versatile and compatible with a wide range of DeFi protocols.
-By processing data offchain, utilizing Merkle trees, and distributing rewards onchain, Merkl maximizes and optimizes liquidity for both users and incentivizers.
-Explore the dedicated pages to learn more about each type of protocol and how Merkl leverages them to benefit you as a user and enhance your incentivization strategies as a provider.
+Explore the dedicated pages to learn more about each type of supported protocol and how Merkl leverages them to benefit you as a user and enhance your incentivization strategies as a provider.

 ## Airdrop Campaign

-Merkl supports efficient and impactful Airdrop Campaigns.&#x20;
+Airdrop your tokens to thousands of users with a single transaction and low gas fees.

-* **For Users:** Discover how using Merkl can help you check your eligibility for receiving airdrops from Merkl incentive providers and claim them directly through Merkl's app.&#x20;
+* **For Users:** Discover how using Merkl can help you check your eligibility on airdrops from incentive providers and claim them directly through Merkl's app.
 * **For Incentive Providers:** Learn how to effectively run an airdrop campaign to distribute tokens or rewards to a broad user base.
-This can help increase awareness and engagement with your project.

 To learn more about setting up and benefiting from airdrop campaigns as both a user and an incentive provider, go to this [page](airdrop.md), or click on the page link below.